|Values are valid only on day of printing.|

 Identification of homozygous and heterozygous phenotypes of the alpha-1-antitrypsin deficiency

 There are >40 alpha-1-antitrypsin (A1A) phenotypes (most of these are associated with normal quantitative levels of protein).
-The most common normal phenotype is M (M, M1, or M2), and >90% of Caucasians are homozygous M (MM) genotype.
+The most common normal phenotype is M (M, M1, or M2), and >90% of Caucasians are genetically homozygous M (MM).

-A1A deficiency is usually associated with the Z phenotype (ZZ genotype), but genotypes such as SS and SZ are also associated with decreased A1A levels.
+A1A deficiency is usually associated with the Z phenotype (homozygous ZZ), but SS and SZ are also associated with decreased A1A levels.

-If 2 bands are seen, such as an M band and a Z bands, it is reported as MZ (the equivalent of the genotype).
+If 2 bands are seen, such as an M band and a Z bands, it is reported as MZ (eg, heterozygous)

 If 1 band is seen, such as the Z band and the quantitative level is consistent with a homozygote, the phenotype is assumed to be homozygous and is reported as ZZ.